England | Scotland | Wales | Northern Ireland | Ireland

 Find out about health research studies and how you may be able to take part.

 Branch SiteTel: 0114 2889777

-We hold 2 to 3 Flu clinics each year between the months of September and December.
+We hold a number of Flu clinics each year between the months of September and December.

 The midwife runs this clinic.
 If you become pregnant you will be given a booked appointment within one week.
 The midwife will ask you a few questions and carry out some general health checks.
 You will be seen regularly throughout your pregnancy either at the practice or at the local hospital, or both.